idealo/mongodb-slow-operations-profiler/README.md

 ![Screenshot](img/slow_operations_app_status_5_slowest_last_day.jpg "Screenshot of the application status page")

 The table has a bunch of time slot columns (10 sec, 1 min, 10 min, 30 min, 1 hour, 12 hours, 1 day).
-These shows the number of slow operations collected during these last time periods, so you can see already here which databases may behave abnormally.
+These show the number of slow operations collected during these last time periods, so you can see already here which databases may behave abnormally.
 In such case, you may either analyse those databases or switching off collecting  or lower their `slowMs` threshold in order to profile less slow operations.

 Below the table is the **Actions panel** in order to switch collecting on/off, to change the slowMs threshold or to analyse  the selected databases with one click on the fly: